HSRugg/mnist/README.md

 ```

 Enter the number of workers you want to emulate, or press enter to get the
-default (1).
-Don't go too crazy on the number of workers, this is running on
+default of 1.
+Don't go too crazy on the number of workers, this is still running on
-your local machine!
+your local machine.

 ```
 -> Select number of paramter servers [1]:
 ```
-The parameter server will handle storing your model parameters and handle
+The parameter server will handle storage of your model parameters and handle
-I/O to workers.
-1 should be enough.
+the I/O to workers, 1 should be enough.

 ```